-We currently have a TRIAL PERIOD on EBSCO's E-Book Religion Collection.
-This gives us full access to over 5,000 titles.
-We will be trying this collection out for the months of September and October.
-Please let us know what you think of the collection.
-If there is significant usage and interest we will begin a subscription to this collection.
+We are pleased to announce that we now have a subscription to EBSCO's E-Book Religion Collection.
+This gives us full access to electronic versions of over 5,000 recent titles.
 To access the collection make sure that you are logged in to your library account.
 When you are logged in you can access the collection by hovering over the “Databases” tab at the top of the page, and then selecting “E-Book Religion Collection” from the drop down menu.
 If you have any trouble accessing or searching the collection please contact the staff in any of our libraries or send an email to firstname.lastname@example.org

 The ISSR Collection